How to Protect Your Fine Jewelry During Exercise, Travel & Daily Life

 4. Dry completely before storing

-1. Remove jewelry and wipe with soft cloth
+1. Remove jewelry and wipe with a soft cloth

 2. Inspect for damage or loose stones